ecward/RCV_course/README.md

   project my primary goal is to implement and test base-line methods based on a time-gap model for junction navigation and if possible test my own research on the RCV.

+* Niclas: Previously my work has focused on path generation in unstructured areas such as parking lots or open pit mining areas.
+In this project I want to gain more understanding for methods for trajectory generation in structured environments such as when driving in a road network.
+I want to test the methods presented by Werling to generate a vast amount of candidate trajectories than can later be evaluated according to cost functions based on safety, comfort, progress etc. A big part will be to find suitable cost functions and integrate with the behavioural layer and risk evaluation methods developed by Erik.

 ### Deliverables